A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Introduction

 One important aspect of such a translation is to find a link between solar and stellar notations of flare strengths.
-In solar physics, the strength of solar flares is typically expressed using a logarithmic scale \citet{Baker1970}, which is based on the peak intensity of the X-ray emission in the 1\,--\,8~\AA\ band.
+In solar physics, the strength of solar flares is typically expressed using a logarithmic scale \citep{Baker1970}, which is based on the peak intensity of the X-ray emission in the 1\,--\,8~\AA\ band.
 Flares are given one of five designations (A, B, C, M, or X), which corresponds to the exponent, and a number between 1 and 9, which acts as a multiplication factor (for example, an M5.0 flare corresponds to $5\times10^{-5}$~W~m$^{-2}$).
 X-class flares are an exception to this scaling scheme, as they are defined to be the strongest category and thus open-ended in intensity \citep[][p.~28]{Pietrowthesis}.
 Attempts have been made to link these classes to bolometric energies, where estimates place an X1.0 flare at $10^{31}$~erg \citep[e.g.,][]{Shibata2013, Maehara2015, Namekata2021}.
 However, such relations do not scale linearly \citep[e.g.,][Fig.~8]{Warmuth2016}.
 The reason for this is not known and requires further research.
 Therefore, the linear relation will be used for simplicity in our study.
 The two flares studied in this work have been measured to be X2.2 and X9.3 respectively, which corresponds to a rough energy of $2.2 \times 10^{31}$~erg and $9.3 \times 10^{31}$~erg, respectively.
+This is at the lower end of the $10^{31} - 10^{36}$~erg energy range of flares described by \citet{Pietras2022}, with the average flare being around X100, or 10 times stronger than the large flare described in this work.

-This work focuses on Sun-as-a-star observations of two large flares observed with the solar telescope \citep{Dumusque(2015)} connected to the High Accuracy Radial-velocity Planet Searcher for the Northern hemisphere \citep[HARPS-N,][]{Cosentino2012} instrument of the Telescopio Nazionale Galileo (TNG) on La Palma.
-Later extensive solar context based on instruments with a high spatial resolution is added to demonstrate what can and cannot be seen in the disk-integrated HARPS-N spectra.
+This work focuses on Sun-as-a-star observations of two large solar flares observed with the solar telescope \citep{Dumusque(2015)} connected to the High Accuracy Radial-velocity Planet Searcher for the Northern hemisphere \citep[HARPS-N,][]{Cosentino2012} instrument of the Telescopio Nazionale Galileo (TNG) on La Palma.
+Later extensive solar context based on instruments with a high spatial resolution is added to demonstrate what can and cannot be seen in the disk-integrated HARPS-N spectra, as a way to highlight both the power and limitations of 1-D flare observations.